 1 cup onion, chopped into small dice

-3 celery ribs, chopped into small dice (I always use a generous amount of the leaves too)
+3 celery ribs, chopped into small dice, including some leaves

-4 – 5 cups cubed home-style white bread (I often buy day old store bakery bread for this)
+4 – 5 cups cubed home-style white bread (day old store bakery bread works well for this)

 2 eggs, lightly beaten